ComputationalRegulatoryGenomicsICL/cageflow/docs/usage.md

 * `index` specifies a directory with a genome index (`bowtie2` or `STAR`).
 This is a mandatory option, unless `fasta` is set.
 * `seq_platform` specifies the sequencing platform used.
 Required for mapping with `STAR`.
 * `seq_center` specifies the name of the sequencing center.
 Required for mapping with `STAR`.
+* `unique_only` specifies if only uniquely mapped reads are considered for downstream analysis.
+Required for mapping with `STAR`.
+Not considered when using `bowtie2`.
+* `remove_non_g` specifies whether to keep only those reads that start with `G` base, as expected after the CAGE protocol.
+This step is expected to remove about 15-20% of the reads that would likely be non canonical initiators, but they might take part in ohter biological processes.

-The parameters specific to CAGEr analysis, can be left empty when running in `maponly` mode:
+The parameters specific to CAGEr and CAGEfightR analysis, can be left empty when running in `maponly` mode:
-* `bsgenome` specifies the BSgenome R package to use.
-If it is a file name (which should have a full path and the `.tar.gz` extension), then the package will be taken from the specified location; otherwise, the pipeline will try to install a BSgenome R package with the name `bsgenome.package` on the fly (see examples below).
-This option is mutually exclusive with `forgeseed` and `sourcedir`.
+* `cager_sample_file` specifies the input CSV samplesheet including the name of the samples, their pairedness status, and the location of bigwigs.
+Optionally, a fourth column is used that sepcifies which samples should be removed, merged, or kept as is.
+This is achieved by checking if the row is empty (remove), its content is unique (keep as is), or shared with another sample (merge).
 * `forgeseed` specifies a seed file for BSgenome forging (see the [Advanced BSgenomeForge usage vignette](https://bioconductor.org/packages/release/bioc/vignettes/BSgenomeForge/inst/doc/AdvancedBSgenomeForge.pdf) for details).
 The seed file should not contain the `seqs_srcdir` field (instead, the absolute or relative path to the source directory is set with the `sourcedir` option, see below).
 This option requires `sourcedir` and is mutually exclusive with `bsgenome`.
 * `sourcedir` specifies a directory containing either a set of FASTA files, one per reference chromosome, or a 2bit file for the whole reference genome.
 See the [Advanced BSgenomeForge usage vignette](https://bioconductor.org/packages/release/bioc/vignettes/BSgenomeForge/inst/doc/AdvancedBSgenomeForge.pdf) for details.
 The seed file should be written according to the contents of this directory.
 This option requires `forgeseed` and is mutually exclusive with `bsgenome`.
+* `bsgenome` specifies the BSgenome R package to use.
+If it is a file name (which should have a full path and the `.tar.gz` extension), then the package will be taken from the specified location; otherwise, the pipeline will try to install a BSgenome R package with the name `bsgenome.package` on the fly (see examples below).
+This option is mutually exclusive with `forgeseed` and `sourcedir`.
+* `corrplot_tagCountThreshold` is a threshold above which (raw and normalized) CTSS are considered for the correlation plot.
+* `norm_method` is the method used for normalizing the samples.
+Options are `simpleTpm` to covert tag counts to tags per million, `powerLaw` to normalize to a reference power-law distribution, or `none` to keep using the raw tag counts in downstream analyses.
+Case sensitive.
+* `norm_range_min` and `norm_range_max` defines the lower and upper thresold for fitting the power-law distribution and calculate the slope for normalization.
+Only used when `norm_method` is `powerLaw`.
+* `alpha` user specified alpha, the `-1 *` fitted slope in the log-log representation of the power-law distribution.
+If none, the average across samples is calculated and used.
+Considered for `powerLaw` normalization only.
+* `T_norm` total number of CAGE tags in the reference power-law distribution.
+Setting `T = 10^6` results in normalized values that correspond to tags per million.
+Considered for `powerLaw` normalization only.
+* `sample_num_thr` and `ctss_thr` are parameters for filtering low expressed CTSS before clustering. `ctss_thr` specifies the lower threshold above which CTSS are considered, and `sample_num_thr` specifies the number of samples where this threshold should be passed.
+* `distclu_maxDist` specifies the maximum distance for distance-based clustering (distclu).
+* `keepSingletonsAbove` defines the tpm threshold above which even a single CTSS is kept during clustering.
+* The `iq_low` and `iq_high` parameters are used to define the lower and upper quantile boundaries of the interquartile range within which the majority of the signal lies.
+* `iqw_tpm_threshold` is a threshold above which tag clusters are considered for the interquartile width distribution plot.
+* `tssregion_up` and `tssregion_down` are used for annotation with ChIPseeker.
+These correspond to the upstream and downstream distance to consider into TSS region for ChIPseeker annotation. tssregion_up should be negative, tssregion_down should be positive.
+* `tsslogo_upstream` is used for plotting the TSS logos.
+This parameter specifies the number of bases to inlcude upstream of the TSS.
+* `consensus_thr` and `consensus_dist` are used for defining the consensus clusters. `consensus_thr` specifies the TPM threshold above which tag clusters are considered for consensus clusters, and  `consensus_dist` define the maximum distance between the interquartile ranges of tag clusters to be joined together into consensus clusters.
+* `cfBalanceThreshold` is used for enhancer calling.
+It defines the balance threshold above which bidirectionality is considered balanced.
+* `unexpressed` and `minSamples` are used for selecting only supported enhancers. `unexpressed` is a non inclusive lower TPM boundary for expression when calculating support of enhancers. `minSamples` is a non-inclusive lower boundary for the number of samples where the clusters should show bidirectionality.

-* `[OPTIONAL_ARGUMENTS]` can be:
+* Additional arguments can be:
     * `params-trimgalore 'params'` specifies any options that can be passed to `TrimGalore!`.
 This option is useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of a fixed number of nucleotides from the 5'-ends of the forward and reverse reads ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 The string with the parameters for `TrimGalore!` must be surrounded by single quotes.
     * `nogtrim` makes the pipeline skip the G-trimming step.
 This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not seem to require trimming of a 5'-`G` ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 This option can be used together with `params-trimgalore` (see an example below).
     * `bowtie2` switches the aligner from `STAR` to `bowtie2`.
 This option is compatible with either `index` or `fasta`.
     * `dedup` switches on PCR duplicate removal (not shown in the pipeline map above and is switched off by default).
     * `dist L` sets an optical duplicate distance `L` to remove optical duplicates, in addition to PCR duplicates (see [`samtools markdup`](https://www.htslib.org/doc/samtools-markdup.html), option `-d`).
 This option requires `dedup`.
-    * `-profile` is a Nextflow option that specifies a config file to use with Nextflow on a given machine.
-See [`nf-core/configs`](https://github.com/nf-core/configs) for ready-to-use institutional configs, including the one for Jex (the high-performance computing cluster of the [Laboratory of Medical Sciences](https://lms.mrc.ac.uk/)).
-Also, see the [Jex wiki](https://hpcwiki.lms.mrc.ac.uk/docs/software/software/workflow_managers/#nextflow) on how to run Nextflow on Jex.
-Alternatively, this option can be used to specify the containerization technology to use.
     * `-w` is a Nextflow option that specifies a path to the Nextflow work directory.
-    * Any other Nextflow options (see [Nextflow command line interface](https://www.nextflow.io/docs/latest/cli.html)).

 *Note: All pipeline options may be provided to the nextflow command starting with a double dash (`--`).
 All Nextflow options start with a single dash (`-`).*